 Rehabilitation and pain

-When you visit a physical therapist, the cause often lies in experiencing pain.
-Something is bothering you and you may be limited in your daily activities.
+When you visit a physical therapist the cause often lies in experiencing pain.
+Something is bothering you and you may be restricted in your daily activities.
 Whether this is after a operation, after trauma (fall, sprain o.i.d.) or from symptoms that arose for no apparent reason, one thing is certain, you are suffering.
-During treatment from a physical therapist, you may experience pain because a certain exercise or technique used by the therapist provokes symptoms.
+During treatment from a physical therapist, you may experience pain because a certain exercise or technique used by the therapist complaints provokes.
 Sometimes this is necessary to achieve the intended result.
-However, there is a caveat to this.
-Experiencing slight pain/complaints during treatment is generally acceptable up to a patient's NRS score of 2-3.
+There is just a caveat to this.
+Experiencing mild pain/complaints during treatment is generally considered acceptable up to a patient indicated NRS score of 2-3.
 Of course, there are exceptions to this.

-Physical therapists often recommend keeping moving even during rehabilitation, as this promotes recovery.
+Physical therapists often recommend that even during the rehabilitation keep moving, as this promotes recovery.
 Thus, pain may also be experienced during daily activities, sometimes exceeding an NRS score 3.
 Do not be alarmed by this.
-It is not bad to feel more pain now and then; this generally has no effect on recovery.
+It is not bad to experience more pain feel, this generally has no effect on recovery.
 However, it is important to make sure that this does not happen too often.
 So try to modify or temporarily avoid movements and activities that cause a lot of symptoms.
 Your physical therapist can advise you well on this.